Multicystic Dysplastic Kidney

 (NIDDK), part of the National Institutes of Health.
 NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.

-Deepa H. Chand, M.D., M.H.S.A., FASN; University of Illinois College of Medina-Peoria, Children’s Hospital of Illinois
+Deepa H. Chand, M.D., M.H.S.A., FASN; University of Illinois College of Medicine-Peoria, Children’s Hospital of Illinois